bru32/MetSelect-SNAG-List/SNAG_17.md

 ##### BC - Coastal Unit

-Give the option to select whether the user would like to select an inland or coastal unit, default being inland
+Give the option to select whether the user would like to select an inland or coastal unit, default being inland On the Blizzard units, as it is the only unit with this option